geographika/mappyfile/docs/comments.rst

         # Type comment
     END

-If a comment falls within the middle of an attribute value, it will also be associated the preceeding attribute.
-In the case below the comment will be associated with ``COLOR``.
+If a comment falls within the middle of an attribute value, it will be removed (even though this seems to be valid within a Mapfile):

 .. code-block:: mapfile

-        COLOR  255 #comment
+        COLOR  255 #comment will be removed
         0 0

 Composite Level Comments